 Now, make your new budget based on this month’s income, saving goal, and expenses.
 You can use this budget to calculate your monthly spending plan for the next month!

-Action Step: Create a new budget based on this month’s income and expenses with a priority to your saving goals.
+Action Step: Create a new zero based budget based on this month’s income and expenses with a priority to your saving goals.

 4. Set Goals